pdf-raku/PDF-Class-raku/README.md

 At this stage:
 - Only core fonts are supported.
 There are a total of 14 font variations available.
 Please see the Font::AFM module for details.
-- The classes in the PDF::Doc::Type::* name-space represent a common subset of the objects that can appear in a PDF.
+- The classes in the PDF::Struct::* name-space represent a common subset of the objects that can appear in a PDF.
 It is envisioned that the range of classes with expand over time to cover most or all types described in the PDF specification.
-- Many of the classes are skeletal at the moment and do little more that declare fields for validation purposes; for example, the classes in the PDF::Doc::Type::Font::* name-space.
+- Many of the classes are skeletal at the moment and do little more that declare fields for validation purposes; for example, the classes in the PDF::Struct::Font::* name-space.
 - No structured exceptions yet.